 Brilliant Color This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in picture.
 It enables a greater than 50% brightness increase in mid-tone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
 If you prefer images with that quality, select On .
 When Off is selected, the Color Temperature function is not available.
+Advanced Color Settings select On.
+When Off is selected, the Color Temperature function is not available.
 Color Temperature There are several preset color temperature settings available.
-The available settings may vary according to the signal type selected. • Normal: Maintains normal colorings for white. • Cool: Makes images appear bluish white. • Warm: Makes images appear reddish white.
-Color Temperature Tuning You can also set a preferred color temperature by adjusting the following options.
-R Gain/G Gain/B Gain: Adjusts the contrast levels of Red, Green, and Blue.
-R Offset/G Offset/B Offset: Adjusts the brightness levels of Red, Green, and Blue.
+The available settings may vary according to the signal type selected. • Normal: Maintains normal colorings for white. • Cool: Makes images appear bluish white. • Warm: Makes images appear reddish white. • Warm: Makes images appear reddish white.
+Color Temperature Tuning You can also set a preferred color temperature by adjusting the following options. • R Gain/G Gain/B Gain: Adjusts the contrast levels of Red, Green, and Blue. • R Offset/G Offset/B Offset: Adjusts the brightness levels of Red, Green, and Blue. • R Offset/G Offset/B Offset: Adjusts the brightness levels of Red, Green, and Blue.
 Color Management This function provides six sets (RGBCMY) of colors to be adjusted.
-When you select each color, you can independently adjust its range and saturation according to your preference.
-Advanced Primary Color: Selects a color from among R (Red), G (Green), B (Blue), C (Cyan), M (Magenta), or Y (Yellow).
-Color Settings • Hue: Increase in the range will include colors consisted of more proportions of its two adjacent colors.
+When you select each color, you can independently adjust its range and saturation according to your preference. • Primary Color: Selects a color from among R (Red), G (Green), B (Blue), C (Cyan), M (Magenta), or Y (Yellow). • Hue: Increase in the range will include colors consisted of more proportions of its two adjacent colors.
 Please refer to the illustration for how the colors relate to each other.
 For example, if you select Red and set its range at 0, only pure red in the projected picture will be selected.
-Increasing its range will include red close to yellow and red close to magenta. • Saturation: Adjusts the values to your preference.
+Increasing its range will include red close to yellow and red close to your preference.
 Every adjustment made will reflect to the image immediately.
 For example, if you select Red and set its value at 0, only the saturation of pure red will be affected.
 Saturation is the amount of that color in a video picture.
 Lower settings produce less saturated colors; a setting of "0" removes that color from the image entirely.
 If the saturation is too high, that color will be overpowering and unrealistic.
 Gain: Adjusts the values to your preference.
 The contrast level of the primary color you select will be affected.
 Every adjustment made will reflect to the image immediately.